TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Diachromatic outputs a text file with the quality metrics for each run.
 The interpretation of the individual metrics is as follows.

-Percentage of paired read pairs
+Percentage of uniquely mapped pairs
 -------------------------------

 Percentage of truncated input read pairs that were paired, i.e. both reads were uniquely mapped to the genome.